 Probiotics are live microorganisms—namely bacteria and yeasts—that can help to promote a healthy gut microbial balance.
 Studies suggest that probiotic supplementation may be an effective natural remedy for seasonal allergies, as the right combination of beneficial bacterial strains can support immune system function and reduce allergic reactions.

 Increasing evidence has found links between imbalanced gut flora (dysbiosis) and susceptibility to multiple forms of allergies, such as nasal allergies and food sensitivities.
-Probiotics may help alleviate symptoms by supporting immunological mechanisms that lower levels of inflammatory cytokines associated with allergy development, while also enhancing the anti-inflammatory response in areas of mucosal contact often affected by allergic reactions hot spots like the sinuses or bronchial passages).
+Probiotics may help alleviate symptoms by supporting immunological mechanisms that lower levels of inflammatory cytokines associated with allergy development, while also enhancing the anti-inflammatory response in areas of mucosal contact often affected by allergic reactions hot spots like the sinuses or bronchial passages.

 In addition, there is some indication that probiotics might strengthen barrier functions throughout the body’s mucosal surfaces—including those exposed to allergens—to keep out sensitizing agents from entering into circulation to prevent ongoing inflammation caused by hypersensitivity reactions.
 O2B Synbiotic+ is a powerful probiotic combined with a prebiotic (inulin) to support your gut health and immune system.

-Nettle Leaf and Its Antihistamine Properties
+Nettle Leaf as a Natural Antihistamine

 Nettle leaf is a natural antihistamine that has been used to treat allergies for centuries.
 Research supports its effectiveness in relieving mild allergy symptoms, and it provides an alternative option to over-the-counter medications.